 Camera Improvement

-If they are keeping the design and most other things the same, they must provide some incentives for the current users to upgrade.
+If they keep the design and most other things the same, they must provide some incentives for the current users to upgrade.

 Another area they can improve in is low-light photography or nighttime photography.
 GoPro (or any other mini camera) hasn’t been very good in low-light conditions.
 Smaller sensor sizes and lens constraints are some of the reasons.

-I personally think it would be better if they focus on the lowlight photography instead of increasing the resolution.
-I mean 5.3K is good enough why overkill it?
+I personally think it would be better if they focus on low-light photography instead of increasing the resolution.
+I mean, 5.3K is good enough.
+Why overkill it?
 Focus on other things that need more attention.

 Better thermal management